 Soft and succulent fish with Thai flavors is the best combination for seafood ever!
-The fresh sweet, sour and spicy combination of these Thai fish cakes would be your ultimate go-to recipe!
+The sweet, sour & spicy combination of this Thai fish cake would be your ultimate go-to recipe!

-Seafood is an integral part of Thai cuisine.
+Seafood is an integral part of Thai cuisine and that’s another reason of my unconditional love towards Thai food.
 I love the freshness they incorporate into their seafood recipes with the use of lemongrass or kaffir lime leaves.
 The flavors created are phenomenal!

 - Skinless and boneless Basa Fillet – 200 gms